odino/odino.github.com/source/_posts/2017-01-13-better-performance-the-case-for-timeouts.markdown

 ---
 layout: post
 title: "Better performance: the case for timeouts"
-date: 2017-01-15 08:16
+date: 2017-01-19 18:57
 comments: true
-categories: [performance, nodejs, memory]
+categories: [performance, nodejs, memory, timeout, SOA, microservices]
-published: false
 ---

-Most of the larger-scale services that we design nowadays depend, more or less, on HTTP APIs: you've heard it multiple times, as soon as your codebase starts to look like a monolith it's time to start splitting it into [smaller services](https://en.wikipedia.org/wiki/Microservices)
+Most of the larger-scale services that we design nowadays depend, more or less, on external APIs: you've heard it multiple times, as soon as your codebase starts to look like a monolith it's time to start splitting it into [smaller services](https://en.wikipedia.org/wiki/Microservices)